2025 Top 100 MLB Players: #40 - #36

 40. Blake Snell, Pitcher, Los Angeles Dodgers

-Blake Snell enters 2025 as one of the most accomplished pitchers in baseball.
-The 32-year-old left-hander joined the Los Angeles Dodgers this offseason, signing a five-year, $182 million contract after a season where he threw his first career no-hitter with the San Francisco Giants.
+Blake Snell enters 2025 as one of the most renowned pitchers in Major League Baseball.
+At 32 years old, this left-handed pitcher signed a significant five-year, $182 million contract with the Los Angeles Dodgers during the offseason, following an impressive season in which he achieved his first career no-hitter while playing for the San Francisco Giants.

-Snell is a two-time Cy Young Award winner (2018 with Tampa Bay and 2023 with San Diego), making him one of only seven pitchers in MLB history to win the award in both leagues.
-Known for his overpowering fastball and devastating breaking pitches, Snell has consistently ranked among baseball's strikeout leaders.
+Snell is not just any pitcher; he is a two-time Cy Young Award winner, having received the prestigious honor in 2018 with the Tampa Bay Rays and again in 2023 with the San Diego Padres.
+This remarkable achievement places him among an elite group of only seven pitchers in MLB history to win the award in both the American League and the National League.
+Known for his overpowering fastball and his devastating breaking pitches, Snell has consistently ranked among the league's leaders in strikeouts.

-His career statistics speak for themselves: a 3.18 ERA, 77-58 record, and 1,372 strikeouts.
-Snell made his Dodgers debut on Opening Day 2025, continuing his role as a front-line starter for a championship contender.
+His career statistics are a testament to his talent, showcasing a 3.18 ERA, a record of 77 wins to 58 losses, and an impressive total of 1,372 strikeouts.
+Snell made his much-anticipated Dodgers debut on Opening Day of 2025, thereby continuing his role as a key starting pitcher for a team aspiring for a championship.

 39. Adley Rutschman, Catcher, Baltimore Orioles

-At 27, Adley Rutschman has established himself as one of baseball's premier catchers.
-The switch-hitting backstop, selected first overall in the 2019 draft, has become the cornerstone of the Orioles' resurgence.
+At the age of 27, Adley Rutschman has firmly established himself as one of the foremost catchers in baseball.
+This switch-hitting backstop was selected first overall in the 2019 MLB Draft and has become the foundation upon which the Orioles are rebuilding their franchise.

-Behind the plate, Rutschman displays exceptional game-calling abilities and a strong arm.
-At the plate, he combines power with on-base skills from both sides, making him a complete player.
-His baseball IQ is particularly impressive - not surprising for someone who also briefly played college football as a placekicker at Oregon State, where he led the Beavers to the 2018 College World Series championship and was named Most Outstanding Player.
+Behind the plate, Rutschman showcases remarkable game-calling skills and possesses a strong throwing arm.
+At the batting position, he adeptly fuses power with on-base ability from both sides of the plate, which renders him a well-rounded player.
+His advanced understanding of the game is particularly notable, especially considering his previous experience as a college football placekicker at Oregon State, where he played a pivotal role in leading the Beavers to the 2018 College World Series championship and was named Most Outstanding Player.

 38. Pete Alonso, First Baseman, New York Mets

-The player nicknamed "Polar Bear" remains one of baseball's premier power hitters.
-After briefly testing free agency, Alonso returned to the Mets on a two-year, $54 million contract with an opt-out after 2025.
+The player famously known as "Polar Bear" continues to be one of the elite power hitters in Major League Baseball.
+After a brief exploration of free agency, Alonso rejoined the Mets on a lucrative two-year, $54 million contract, featuring an opt-out clause after the 2025 season.

-Alonso burst onto the scene in 2019, setting the MLB rookie home run record with 53 and winning NL Rookie of the Year.
-He's maintained his power stroke throughout his career, becoming just the fourth player in MLB history to hit 200 career home runs in fewer than 700 games.
+Alonso made an explosive entrance into the league in 2019, breaking the MLB rookie home run record with 53 home runs and subsequently winning the National League Rookie of the Year award.
+He has maintained his formidable power throughout his career, becoming the fourth player in MLB history to reach 200 career home runs in fewer than 700 games.

-Alonso is a four-time All-Star (2019, 2022-2024) who led the NL in RBIs in 2022 with 131.
-While he's primarily known for his power, Alonso has developed into a more complete hitter over time.
-His clutch postseason performance in 2024 - including a dramatic go-ahead three-run homer in Game 3 of the Wild Card Series - showed his ability to deliver in the biggest moments.
+A four-time All-Star—having been selected in 2019 and from 2022 to 2024—Alonso led the National League in RBIs with an impressive 131 in 2022.
+While he is predominantly recognized for his power, Alonso has evolved into a more complete hitter over the years.
+His clutch postseason performance in 2024, highlighted by a pivotal go-ahead three-run homer in Game 3 of the Wild Card Series, underscored his capacity to perform under pressure.

 37. Brent Rooker, Outfielder/Designated Hitter, Athletics

-Brent Rooker has emerged as one of baseball's most dangerous power hitters.
-The 30-year-old slugger signed a five-year, $60 million extension with the Athletics in January 2025, cementing his place as a franchise cornerstone.
+Brent Rooker has emerged as one of baseball's most formidable power hitters.
+This 30-year-old slugger solidified his future with the Athletics by signing a five-year, $60 million extension in January 2025, affirming his role as a cornerstone of the franchise.

-Rooker's journey to stardom wasn't straightforward.
-After brief stints with the Twins, Padres, and Royals, he found a home in Oakland where his power potential fully blossomed.
-His breakout came in 2023 when he earned his first All-Star selection as Oakland's lone representative.
+Rooker's ascent to stardom has not been a simple path.
+After brief tenures with the Minnesota Twins, San Diego Padres, and Kansas City Royals, he found his true potential in Oakland, where his power was finally unleashed.
+His breakout season occurred in 2023, marked by an All-Star selection as Oakland's sole representative.

-He followed that up with an even better 2024 campaign, hitting .293 with 39 home runs and 112 RBIs while earning his first Silver Slugger Award.
-Though he underwent extensor repair surgery in his right forearm after the season, he's expected to be at full strength for 2025.
+He followed up that performance with an even more impressive 2024 season, batting .293 with 39 home runs and 112 RBIs, earning him his first Silver Slugger Award.
+Despite undergoing extensor repair surgery on his right forearm after the season, he is anticipated to be at full performance for the 2025 season.

-Rooker has international experience as well, having represented Team USA in the 2019 WBSC Premier12 tournament where he was named to the All-World Team as the best designated hitter.
+Rooker also boasts international experience, having represented Team USA in the 2019 WBSC Premier12 tournament, where he was honored as an All-World Team member for being the best designated hitter.

 36. Eugenio Suárez, Third Baseman, Arizona Diamondbacks

-Eugenio Suárez brings consistent power production and veteran leadership to the Diamondbacks infield.
-The 33-year-old Venezuelan has been one of baseball's most reliable power sources at third base throughout his career.
+Eugenio Suárez contributes both consistent power and veteran leadership to the Diamondbacks' infield.
+At 33 years of age, this Venezuelan player has maintained his status as one of baseball's most reliable power hitters at the third base position throughout his career.

-Suárez showed immediate impact with Arizona in 2024, batting .256 with strong power numbers while playing excellent defense at third base.
-His durability is remarkable - he appeared in 158 games for the Diamondbacks in 2024 and played all 162 games for Seattle in 2023.
+Suárez made an immediate impact after joining Arizona in 2024, finishing the season with a batting average of .256 and notable power performance, all while playing outstanding defense.
+His remarkable durability is evident—he played in 158 games for the Diamondbacks in 2024 and participated in all 162 games for the Seattle Mariners in 2023.

-He started 2025 with a bang, earning NL Player of the Week honors after hitting four home runs in the season's first three games.
-His career totals of 281 home runs and 842 RBIs demonstrate his consistent production over 11 major league seasons.
+Beginning the 2025 season with a flourish, Suárez received NL Player of the Week honors after hitting four home runs in the season's opening three games.
+His career statistics reflect his consistent production over 11 major league seasons, tallying 281 home runs and 842 RBIs.

-Suárez's journey includes stops with the Tigers, Reds, and Mariners before joining Arizona.
-His best season came in 2019 when he hit 49 home runs for Cincinnati, setting the single-season record for most homers by a National League third baseman and by a Venezuelan-born player.
+Suárez's career has included stops with the Detroit Tigers, Cincinnati Reds, and Seattle Mariners before settling with Arizona.
+His finest season occurred in 2019, during which he hit 49 home runs for Cincinnati, setting the single-season record for the highest number of home runs by a National League third baseman and by a player born in Venezuela.